xiejia1995/MakingFullText/README.md

 # MakingFullText

-This project aims at hepling humanity scholars to produce and share our own full-text data.
+This project aims at helping humanities scholars to produce and share our own full-text data.

 ---